mmp4k/proophgen/README.md

 $ proophgen do
 ```

-And there is your result (in v0.1.2):
+And there is your result (since v0.1.4):

 ```
 ./src/Infrastructure/Identity/EventSourced.php